-The tips below may also help:
+My suggestions below may help:

-- Listen to hear not just to answer;
+- Listen to hear, not just to answer;

 - Be conciliatory even if you don’t agree;

 - Body language is important.
-Be careful not to show how you feel even if you don’t agree;
+Be careful not to show how you feel, even if you don’t agree;

 - Give the other person his or her own space: you don’t need to know everything.